 It's not possible to pause an expat health insurance policy.
 You can either cancel your current policy and purchase a new one when you're ready, or keep your policy active while you're away.
 If you cancel and repurchase, any health conditions that developed under your previous policy will be considered pre-existing under the new one.
-Your policy also covers you in the EU and Schengen area at any time, and in your home country for up to 6 weeks a year after 12 uninterrupted months on the plan.
+Your policy also covers you in the EU and Schengen area for trips of up to 90 days each, and in your home country for up to 6 weeks a year after 12 uninterrupted months on the plan.

 Can I pause my expat health insurance policy?